-At Del Paso Heights Elementary School, homework is a fundamental part of the learning process, which helps to develop basic academic and study skills, as well as promote student responsibility and self-discipline.
+Homework is a fundamental part of the learning process which helps to develop basic academic and study skills, as well as promote student responsibility and self-discipline.
 Homework is assigned on a regular basis for all grade levels and major subject areas, and each teacher determines the appropriate measure of homework for his or her students.
+Students are expected to complete their homework assignments in a timely manner and to the best of their ability.
+Parents are encouraged to provide a supportive environment for homework activities and to be responsible for reviewing homework assignments with their child.
 Intervention/tutoring programs are offered after school for students who demonstrate a need for additional assistance.